canonical/vanilla-framework/templates/docs/patterns/lists.md

 tutorial or instructions — you can use the class `.p-stepped-list`.

 <div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-stepped/" class="js-example">
-View example of the stepped list pattern
+View example of the stepped list pattern with headings
+</a></div>

+When the steps don't have headings use `<p>` paragraph as `.p-stepped-list__title`.

+<div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-stepped-without-headings/" class="js-example">
+View example of the stepped list without headings
 </a></div>

 ### Horizontal stepped